 Figure 7: GPIO/JTAG Connector (J6)

 The image shows connector J6 of the AVS-4000 exposed with the hatch removed.
 Attached to the PCB of the AVS-4000 and located next to J6 are two Penn Engineering SMTSO-M1.6-1-ET surface mount standoffs.
 These standoffs can be used to secure an adapter, flex cable, rugged connector adapter and housing, or custom solution to the AVS-4000.
 J6 is a 24-Pin Molex connector, part number 5009130242.
 The mating connector for this connector is 0559092474.
 The pinout of J6 is detailed in the table below.
 Care must be taken when using this connector because it houses two different voltages and IO at two different voltages.
 All JTAG related signals operate on a +2.5V rail.
 All GPIO operate on a +3.3V rail.
-The USB_* FX3 JTAG and Debugger interface is not currently supported for customer use.
+The USB Controller JTAG and Debugger interface is not currently supported for customer use.
 The FPGA JTAG interface is a standard Xilinx JTAG interface.
 The GPIO interface within the connector can be used to control, monitor, and communicate with external devices in a system.
 These GPIO are controlled via software and have the ability to operate as an input, output, open-drain output, or be tri-stated.
 This provides the capability to utilize the GPIO in a multitude of different user applications within a system.